 - Select the Client Upgrade content pack, click Import Solution, review the list of content objects, and click Import.

 - Use KeyUtility.exe to sign the content pack XML file before you import it.
 As a one-time action, you must also copy the associated public key to the correct folder.
-For the procedure, see Tanium Console User Guide: Signing content XML files.
+For the procedure, see Tanium Console User Guide: Authenticating content files.

 - Access the Tanium Console and go to any Content or Permissions page (such as Content > Sensors) and click Import from XML at the top right of the page.

 - Click Choose File, find and select the ClientUpgradeNonWindows content pack, and click Open.